 During year ended December 31, 2020, the Foundation received a forgivable loan under the Payroll Protection Program (PPP) under the Coronavirus Aid, Relief and Economic Security (CARES) Act in the amount of \$44,400.
-The Foundation is not required to make any payments of principal or interest on the PPP Loan before the date on which the United States Small Business Administration (SBA) communicates the loan forgiveness amount on the loan to the lender or notifies the lender that no forgiveness amount is allowed.
-The lender must notify the Foundation of the SBA loan forgiveness amount or notify the Foundation that the SBA determined that no loan forgiveness is allowed.
-If only a portion is forgiven, or if the forgiveness application is denied, any remaining balance due on the loan must be repaid by the Foundation on or before the maturity date of the loan.
-As of December 31, 2020, the Foundation was assessing the funds expended under the PPP and the related forgiveness requirements (including eligible costs and maintenance of employee counts), and, accordingly, the funds are recorded as a loan payable on the accompanying statement of financial position as of December 31, 2020.
+As of December 31, 2020, the Foundation was assessing the funds expended under the PPP and the related forgiveness requirements (including eligible costs and maintenance of employee counts), and, accordingly, the funds were recorded as a loan payable on the accompanying statement of financial position as of December 31, 2020.

-Subsequent to year-end, the Foundation's board of directors elected to repay the loan.
+During year ended December 31, 2021, the Foundation's board of directors elected to repay the loan.
 Loan and related accrued interest were paid in full in March 2021.